 However, he was mainly arrested because of the testimony made by his former girlfriend, Julie Mugford (Alexa Davies).
 In her initial statement, she was supportive of Jeremy and told the police that he had contacted her on the night of the murders, sounding worried.
 She was even on his side during the funeral on August 16, 1985, while he broke down crying and grasped her hand.
 However, their relationship became turbulent in the next few weeks.
 On September 7, she spoke to the police again, changing her statement completely and claiming that Jeremy had intended to murder his family.
 Jeremy Bamber was apprehended by the authorities a day later.

 The case went to trial on October 3, 1986, and Jeremy was found guilty on all five counts of murder on October 28.
 He was initially given a 25-year-long sentence, but in 1994, then-UK Home Secretary Michael Howard wrote to him to tell him that he would never get out of jail.
-Despite this, Jeremy continues to maintain the claims of his innocence even today and has made several appeals through his lawyers to the Criminal Cases Review Commission (CCRC).
+Despite this, Jeremy continues to maintain his innocence claims even today and has made several appeals through his lawyers to the Criminal Cases Review Commission (CCRC).

 The Bambers were an affluent family.
-According to one estimate, The Bambers’ company, N. and J. Bamber Limited was valued at £400,000 in 1985 (£1,220,000 in 2020).
+According to one estimate, The Bambers’ company, N. and J. Bamber Limited, was valued at £400,000 in 1985 (£1,220,000 in 2020).
 Besides the farmhouse and 300-acre farmland, June and Nevill owned property in London as well as a caravan site.
-Jeremy’s motive, argue the prosecution and his detractors, was this wealth as he did not want to share his inheritance.
+Jeremy’s motive, argued the prosecution and his detractors, was this wealth as he did not want to share his inheritance.
 Conversely, similar arguments can be made against his cousins, including Boutflour, who inherited the Bamber estate after Jeremy’s conviction.

 Read More: Is Open Water Based On A True Story?